adielcristo/sfcon-amsterdam-2019-crawler/.deploy/local/README.md

     id -g <group>
     ```

-2. Em seguida, você pode executar os scripts auxiliares na pasta
-   `.deploy/local/bin`:
+2. Then you can execute the helper scripts from the `.deploy/local/bin` folder:

     ```
     .deploy/local